Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 Same as Crazy Horse vs Moulin Rouge, these two cabaret shows are totally different, so expect different experiences.

-Paradis’ Latin Left Bank location gives it a bit of an off-the-beaten-cabaret-track feel, but features a similar style show to the one at the Moulin Rouge, with dazzling choreographed dancing and music.
-The Crazy Horse instead is a nude show in Paris and it is located in one of the city’s most elegant areas.
+The Paradis Latin is located on the Left Bank, giving it a slightly off-the-beaten-cabaret-track feel, but its show is similar in style to the one at the Moulin Rouge, with dazzling choreographed dancing and lively music.
+By contrast, the Crazy Horse offers a nude revue and is located in one of the city’s most elegant neighborhoods.

-Set in a theatre built by Gustave Eiffel, the Paradis Latin calls itself the most Parisian of the Paris cabarets while the Crazy Horse cabaret could be anywhere in the world.
+Set in a theatre built by Gustave Eiffel, Paradis Latin calls itself the most Parisian of the Paris cabarets, while the Crazy Horse cabaret could be anywhere in the world.

 Crazy Horse Paris L’Art du Nude